Manchester Piccadilly station: Manchester London Road

 By the 1850s, London Road was overcrowded and the relationship between the LNWR and MS&LR had deteriorated, due to the latter's decision to cooperate with the Great Northern Railway in providing a rival service to London from the station, in direct competition with the LNWR.
-Netherless, the two cooperated on rebuilding the station to expand it.
+Netherless, the two cooperated on rebuilding the station to expand it, which was authorised by the Manchester London Road Station Enlargement Act 1861 (24 & 25 Vict. c. lxvi).
 The rebuild which started in 1862, allowed the station to be divided; the MS&LR occupying the north-eastern side and the LNWR the south-western side.
 The station was given a new entrance building and concourse with each company having separate booking offices and passenger facilities.
 A 656 ft long iron and glass trainshed was built over the terminal platforms; it had two 95 ft wide arched spans, one covering the LNWR platforms and the other the MS&LR platforms.
 On 20 January 1866, a fatal accident occurred during the roof's construction, when part of it collapsed killing two workmen and injuring 30 others.
 The enquiry determined that the collapse was caused by strong winds and heavy snowfall.
 At the same time, the viaduct south of the station to Ardwick was widened to carry four tracks, and both companies built goods stations and warehouses to the northern side of the passenger station.

 Within ten years, the station was again over-crowded as traffic continued to increase and expansion was again required.
 Between 1880 and 1883, the LNWR widened its side of the station and built more platforms, which were covered by two more 69 ft wide arched spans to the trainshed.
 At the same time, the MSJ&AR platform was taken out and rebuilt as an island platform on a girder bridge over Fairfield Street and linked to the main station by a footbridge.
 In May 1882, the improvements were opened.

 In 1897, the MS&LR changed its name to the Great Central Railway (GCR); it opened its own direct route from the station to London in 1899.

 In 1910, the adjacent Mayfield station opened with four platforms to alleviate overcrowding at London Road.
 The stations were linked by a footbridge.
 Mayfield station closed to passengers in 1960 and to all traffic in 1986.
 The derelict station has remained in situ despite proposed redevelopment schemes including reopening it to relieve demand.
 In October 2013 the station's roof/canopies were demolished due to safety concerns.